aeternity/protocol/oracles/oracles.md

 ### Oracle register transaction
 - Contains:
+  - The oracle "owner"
-  - A unique oracle address
+  - A unique oracle address (a public key - proof of priv key should be given?!)
   - Query format definition
   - Response format definition
   - Query fee